bailiumit/Auto-Driving-Tsinghua/README.md

 6. **Miscellaneous**

-	**"XroadSimulation.m"**: simulate the traffic conditions of the intersection for a given amount of time
+	**"SimuXRoad.m"**: simulate the traffic conditions of the intersection for a given amount of time

 	**"CalVehicleNum.m"**: calculate the number of vehicle(s) to be geneerated in a given amount of time